Evolving Interactive Diagnostic Agents in a Virtual Clinical Environment: Results

 \section{Results}

 In this section, we first evaluate the two key components: \textbf{DiagGym}, the high-fidelity diagnostics world model, and \textbf{DiagAgent}, the reinforcement-trained diagnostic agent.
 Then, we carry out ablation studies to investigate the effectiveness of our approach design.
-Lastly, we present detailed case studies.
+Lastly, we present detailed case studies. \change{Notably, for simplicity, throughout all the following~(including the Method section), we denote all prompts as \texttt{prompt~x}.
+Further details regarding them are provided in Supplementary Section~\ref{sec:prompt_collection}.}